 In 2007, in order to assist the compensation committee in its responsibilities (including evaluating the competitiveness of executive compensation levels), the compensation committee retained an independent outside consultant (Towers Perrin).
 This outside consultant was engaged directly by the compensation committee.
-Specifically, the consultant's role was to work with the compensation committee to benchmark total cash compensation (salary and bonus) to the median of the marketplace, develop an ongoing equity based program and provide advice with respect to the overall structure of our compensation programs.
-The consultants competitive market data was based on a review of a peer group of 18 retail industry companies, including; Guitar Center, Inc., The Children's Place; CHICOS FAS Inc.; Timberland Co.; Revlon Inc.; DSW, Inc.; Urban Outfitters; Guess, Inc.; J.Crew Group Inc.; Fossil Inc.; Coldwater Creek; Panera Bread Co.; Oakley Inc.; Sharper Image Corp.; Kenneth Cole Prod.
-Inc.; Lifetime Fitness Inc.; Hibbert Sports, Inc.; and K-Swiss Inc.
+Specifically, the consultant's role was to work with the compensation committee to benchmark our compensation to the marketplace, develop an ongoing equity based program and provide advice with respect to the overall structure of our compensation programs.